 Requirements for MODFLOW will include a demonstrated accurate solution of a simple groundwater flow model domain using features and properties representative of Hanford geological media as judged by comparison to an analytical solution or other acceptable comparison.

 Requirements for MT3DMS will include a demonstrated accurate solution of contaminant transport in a simple groundwater model using numerical features and properties representative of Hanford geological media as judged by comparison to an analytical solution or other acceptable comparison.

+[]

 EXECUTIVE SUMMARY